Luminaar/convbump/README.md

 Use the `changelog` command to generate a nicely formatted changelog (Github markdown compatible).

+Use `convbump --verbose version` to see more information.

 ## Requirements
 `convbump` does not have any external dependencies.